wp-plugins/custom-menu-wizard/readme.txt

 Just click through the toggle states.
 When the Primary Filter is set to "Items", the green tick buttons to the right of each menu item work in the same way.

+Note that if a green "Alternate settings" message is showing then the ticks and crosses buttons will show the approriate Alternative settings but they will be slightly opaque and they will *not* be clickable!

 Once you are happy with the results, having tested all possible settings of "current menu item" (if it applies), then simply Save the widget.
 Alternatively, copy-paste the shortcode text - at the base of either the "assist" or the widget form - straight into your post (you do **not** need to Save the widget!).